The Master of Actuarial Science program comprises 30 credit hours.

 These courses are in addition to the 30 hours required for the MAS degree or in addition to the 48 hours required for the dual degree programs.
 They are assigned as part of the admissions process based on a review of each student’s transcripts.

-Statistics: Students have completed two semesters of undergraduate mathematical statistics.
+Statistics: Students must have completed two semesters of undergraduate mathematical statistics.

 Fall 1